Yoric/ronin-time-bureaucrats/mission-the-polyphonic-choir.md

 ### The port

+The port is, like the rest of the city, dying.
+Part of if burnt during the early days of the Plague, along with all the ships, a many-tentacled monster is daring the sailors to brave the water, and even the brothel has closed down.

-One of the first measures taken by the Time Brigade was to make sure that the ships could not leave the port.
-A many-tentacled \(illusory\) monster is keeping watch and two Polymorphic Provocateurs were sent to burn down the ships, disguised as sailors.
+In fact, one of the first measures taken by the Time Brigade was to make sure that the ships could not leave the port.
+Two Polymorphic Provocateurs were sent to burn down the ships, disguised as sailors.
 While the mission was a success, one of the Provocateurs was torn to pieces by the crowd of angry sailors.
-The other one managed to run away but never made it back to the Citadel – indeed, it was taken by the Plague.
+The other one managed to run away and was later sent to help gather the citizens into the Temples, where they could die without contaminating anyone.

+During the chaos, the dozen or so of brothel slaves vanished and made their way to one of the Temples.

 ### The Time Brigade Citadel